tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2019-10-10-open-doors-introduction-to-the-art-of-lockpicking.md

     - TechAhoy
 performers:
     - Tech Learning Collective
+teaser: In this hands-on introduction to physical security, learn to pick your first lock, or hone your understanding of how traditional American pin and tumbler locks work.
+Find out just how easy it is to pick most typical padlocks, and discover what really makes locks click.
+We&rsquo;ll go over the basics of fundamental picking techniques such as single-pin picking (SPP) and raking, so you can understand why they&rsquo;re effective, along with basic shim technique for combination and other keyless locks.
 ---

 {{ page.location }} in collaboration with the Tech Learning Collective presents: *{{ page.title }}*.